cjbottaro/ecto_pools_connection_cache/README.md

-# EctoPoolsConnectionCache
+# Ecto.Pools.ConnectionCache

 An Ecto pool that is more of an LRU connection cache than a connection pool.
-It allows for connecting to multiple databases from a single repo and tries to maintain target size, although it makes no guarantees.
+It allows for connecting to multiple databases from a single repo and tries to maintain target size, although it makes no guarantees about that.

 ## Why??